gotmax23/ansible-role-github_cli/README.md

 ---
 # defaults file for github_cli

+# Options:
+# - `present` ensures that Github CLI is installed
+# - `absent` ensures that Github CLI is not installed.

+# If you would like to switch installation methods, you will have to run this
+# role once with the old setting using `state=absent`, and then run it again
+# with the new setting using `state=present`.
+github_cli_state: present

 # By default, `github_cli_install_method` is dynamically assigned based on your distribution.
 _github_cli_install_method:
   Archlinux: distro_package  # Default for Archlinux
   default: repo  # Default for all other distros

 # As explained above, you may override this variable.
 # Just make sure the option you chooose supports your distro.
 github_cli_install_method: "{{ _github_cli_install_method[ansible_distribution] | default(_github_cli_install_method['default']) }}"